Potential barriers to ordination: Some key Issues

 - Significant financial debt (excluding mortgage, car loan or student loan)

-- Previously not recommended by a BAP three times
+- Previously not recommended by a Bishop's Panel three times

 - Non-residency in the Leeds Diocesan area - in these cases speak to the DDO in the diocese where you live.